Hyperbolic times in Minkowski space: The standard time coordinate in Minkowski space

-A similar problem appears at the Killing horizons of stationary spacetimes (the bifurcation sphere in Schwarzschild time, the origin of Minkowski space in Rindler time, or the cosmological horizon of de Sitter space in static time).
-There is a long history of confusion and misconception about the nature of these singularities, especially for black holes \cite{israel1987dark, senovilla_1965_2015, nielsen2022origin, landsman_penroses_2022}.
-The fact that such a coordinate singularity already appears for the global structure of Minkowski space was not recognized until Penrose revealed this structure in the 1960s.
-Null coordinates resolve this asymptotic coordinate singularity by foliating the conformal boundary.
-We will see an alternative resolution with spacelike surfaces in Sec.~\ref{sec:time_functions}.

-\textbf{The standard time coordinate is not operationally meaningful at spatial infinity.}\\ The level sets of $t$ represent space for globally synchronized inertial observers at rest relative to each other.
+\textbf{The standard time coordinate is not operationally meaningful for far-away observers.}\\ The level sets of $t$ represent space for globally synchronized inertial observers at rest relative to each other.
 This notion of ``now'' as a snapshot in time has been abstracted from our everyday experience with weak gravitational fields, slow speeds, and small distances.
 Its construction requires the synchronization of clocks based on mirrors and is, therefore, operationally meaningful only in the vicinity of an inertial observer.
 However, as an observer moves farther from a source, one cannot construct such a global time function operationally.
-For example, astrophysical sources of gravitational radiation are typically thousands or millions of light years away, so synchronization of clocks would take many thousands or millions of years.
-We cannot synchronize our time function with such sources.
+For example, astrophysical sources of gravitational radiation are typically thousands or millions of light years away, so synchronization of clocks with such sources is not feasible.
 Asymptotic observers have only access to the null rays that reach them from the source.

 In the next sections, we will see that spacelike hyperbolas resolve these problems.